“The first sign of the perimenopause is usually

 • Frequent periods (fewer than 21 days between periods)

-“Irregular periods are common and normal during perimenopause, but other conditions can cause abnormalities in menstrual bleeding.
-If any of the following situations apply to you, see a healthcare provider to rule out other causes.
+“Irregular periods are common and normal during perimenopause, but other conditions can also cause irregular vaginal bleeding.
+If any of the following apply to you, see a healthcare provider to rule out other causes:

 • Your periods last several days longer than usual

 In What Is Menopause?
-When To See Your Doctor the JH also note:
+When To See Your Doctor the (Australian) Jean Hailes for Women’s Health also note:

 “Talk to your doctor if you are worried about: